CVM's new Oskar Fischinger DVD, Oskar Fischinger: Visual Music

 Special thanks to: Barbara Fischinger, Timothy Finn, Paolo Polesello and Rebecca Malamud/Point.B Studio

-For contributions of other amounts, you'll be included in the acknowledgements below, and in our newsletter and social media.
+Contributions of other amounts are acknowledged below, and in our newsletter and social media.

-Composition in Blue and Muratti Greift Ein are new transfers by CVM from nitrate Gasparcolor prints.
+Composition in Blue and Muratti greift ein are new transfers by CVM from Fischinger's nitrate Gasparcolor prints.

-Technical Services were provided by Film Technology Company Inc., Cinetech, Point 360, Fotokem.
+Technical Services were provided by Film Technology Company Inc., Fotokem, Point 360, QRS, Westwind Media

 The DVD is standard definition, NTSC, region free.

 Fischinger's silent films and early experiments on the DVD are presented silent.
 Pierrette I is a reconstruction by William Moritz, using Fischinger's original footage.
-The Home Movies footage are excerpts which show Fischinger at home in Laurel Canyon, c.
-1961, pulled from longer reels of R8mm film.
+The Home Movies footage has excerpts showing Fischinger at his home in Laurel Canyon, c.
+1961, pulled from longer reels of 8mm film.

-CVM acknowledges additional contributions from Mark Caballero, Steve Roden, Barry Spinello, Theo Lukkezen, Anthony Countey, Brent Salley, Gijs Grob and several Anonymous donors
+CVM acknowledges additional contributions from Mark Caballero, Amy Halpern, Steve Roden, Barry Spinello, Eric Levin, Theo Lukkezen, Anthony Countey, Brent Salley, Gijs Grob, Daniel Eagan, Adriano Abbado and several Anonymous donors.

 To purchase the first Fischinger DVD, Oskar Fischinger: Ten Films (2006 release)

-Buy online through CVM order page, or at BFI Film Shop, London; Walter Koenig in Germany; Meditations in Japan
+Buy online through CVM order page, or at BFI Film Shop, London; Whitney Museum shop, New York; Walter Koenig in Germany; Meditations in Japan

 Center for Visual Music is a non-profit 501(c)3 public charity.
 Donations are tax deductible to the extent allowed by law.